bonge-ian/User-Tasklist-Web-Application/readme.md

 ## Requirements
 ----------
-- PHP 7.2 and above installed
+- PHP 7.2 and above installed.
-- MySQL or sqlite or postgres installed
+- MySQL or sqlite or postgres installed.
-- Internet connection
+- Internet connection.
-- For linux/OSX machines, please be sure to check permissions on this project
+- For linux/OSX machines, please be sure to check permissions on this project.

 ## Use
 ----------